 The course examines how terrorist groups finance their operations.
 It also explores current policy approaches to curb financial support to terrorists through the application of U.S. and international sanctions, in particular how multilateral fora, such as the United Nations and the Financial Action Task Force, disrupt and deter terrorist financing.
 At the completion of this course, students will have a better understanding of the key tools, including law enforcement, diplomacy, and intelligence, that are used to counter terrorists’ financial networks and activities.
 Through this course, students will develop proficiency in a series of analytic methods used to study terrorist financing and counter financing.
 Students will use structured analytic tools such as weighted ranking methods, scenario trees, causal flow diagramming, hypothesis testing, and utility analysis, as well as game theory and logic to form analytic judgments.
 Prior coursework or professional experience in intelligence, (counter) terrorism, or finance recommended.

 Analytics inform the decision-making process, strategizing, and forecasting of modern American campaigns.
 This course focuses on the role that analytics play in campaigns and elections in America.
 Campaign strategists, policy analysts, and social scientists leverage data from voter rolls, consumption and public opinion polls to make better choices.
 This course surveys the theoretical and empirical literature in American electoral politics to examine how campaigns and political organizations are using field experiments, microtargeting, and public opinion polling to tackle the challenges of getting out the vote and increasing registration and voting rates.
 Other topics covered include voting behavior, public opinion, partisanship, and campaign finance.
 Students will gain a rich understanding of how analytics has become a key component of the electoral process.
 Students will also gain experience analyzing data through simulations and data analysis exercises.
-Prerequisites: none required (470.681 Probability and Statistics recommended)
+Prerequisites: 470.681 Probability and Statistics

 Data science is a methodology for extracting insights from data.
 This course is an introduction to the concepts and tools that are used in data science with an emphasis on their application to public policy questions.
 The course covers some advanced data mining and machine learning processes including classification and decision trees, random forests, cluster analysis, and outlier detection, while also providing you with training in the basics of data management and data exploration.
 All of the work in the course will be conducted to prepare you to proficiently conduct predictive analytics in a real-world setting.
 Some familiarity with R programming language and the RStudio environment is necessary.
 Prerequisite: 470.681 Probability and Statistics